-Many of our female employees have taken up flexible working, specifically part-time hours within clerical roles, and we have seen female career progression into more senior / managerial roles.
-In the last year we have made senior managerial appointments in both Human Resources and Sales, these female appointments have supported the business in reducing the hourly rate pay gap.
-Gender is not a barrier to progression in Jelson, and the company is considering ways in which it can attract more females into senior roles, such as publicising of promotional opportunities for women and further promoting our flexible working policy.
+Many of our female employees have taken up flexible working, specifically part-time hours within clerical roles.
+Gender is not a barrier to progression in Jelson, and the company is considering ways in which it can attract more females into senior roles, such as implementing new recruitment strategies, reviewing salary and role equal worth and publicising of promotional opportunities.

-Bonus payments are only made to monthly paid salaried staff.
 Bonus payments tend to reflect the level of responsibility of the employee, and with a greater number of males in more responsible positions, the differences reported are to be expected.
-In the year there have been more female staff appointments made in key areas across the business such as Design, Sales, Health & Safety and Human Resources.
-So, whilst the mean female bonus is reduced slightly from last year, the number of female bonus recipients is greatly increased.
+In the year there have been more female staff appointments made in key areas across the business such as Human Resources and Finance.
+However, a number of our Finance staff are now part of a centralised team in other subsidiary businesses, seeing the female bonus median decreasing from last year.

-In the year ahead, the business will be focussing on ensuring we have a robust recruitment strategy in place, reviewing salary and role equal worth, focussed advertising and promotional avenues, and discussing career planning and opportunities with the Board of Directors.
+In the year ahead, the business will continue to focus on ensuring we deliver on our recruitment strategy, continue to review salary and role equal worth and look to review career planning and opportunities with the Board of Directors.

 |Hourly Rate Averages|

 |Mean Males||18.97||Median Males||17.95|

 |Mean Difference||28.68%||Median Difference||31.75%|

 |Upper Middle (50 - 75%)||89.42%||10.58%||93||11|